taoteh1221/Open_Crypto_Tracker/README.txt

 Command to install / upgrade everything automatically on a Raspberry Pi (an affordable low power single board computer):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Raspberry Pi recommended minimum hardware specs are v3 or higher, and minimum 1 GB of RAM.

 wget -O FOLIO-INSTALL.bash https://git.io/JeWWE;chmod +x FOLIO-INSTALL.bash;sudo ./FOLIO-INSTALL.bash

 Follow the prompts.
 This automated script gives you the options to: install / setup a PHP web server automatically, download / setup / configure the latest version of the DFD Cryptocoin Values app automatically, setup a cron job automatically (for price alerts / charts), and setup SSH (to update / install web site files remotely to the web server via SFTP) automatically.